 - Evidence of accommodation in France (hotel booking, lease, evidence of ownership or attestation d’accueil (an official form that explains that friends or family will provide accommodation for you.)
 Your contacts in France must obtain this form from their local city council and send the original to the Consulate of France in Wellington.

 - Applicants under 18 travelling with or without their parents need to provide (1) a birth certificate; (2) a letter signed by both their parents authorising their child to travel to France.
-The full name and address of the person responsible for the child during the trip has to be mentioned in the letter.
+(3) The full name and address of the person responsible for the child during the trip has to be mentioned in the letter.

 - Bank statement or proof of financial stability;

 - Proof of subscripton to insurance (covering unlimited medical expenses and repatriation for the entire duration of stay);

-- A pre-paid courier envelope with the applicant’s address provided for return of passport (please keep its tracking number).
+- A pre-paid courier envelope with the applicant’s address provided for return of passport;

 - Schengen visa fees.
 Please click here for the latest visa fees.
 Please note that visa fees must be paid in cash.
 No cheques, EFTPOS cards or credit cards will be accepted.